 e) For the establishment, exercise or defence of legal claims

-If you have provided your consent, we may send you non-business communications such as legal news, publications, and event invitations.
+If you have provided your consent we may send direct marketing messages in which we offer our services without a specific request for proposal.
 We will only process personal data that you have provided to us in the course of our work together or by following a link for subscription to our mailing list.
-You can always withdraw your consent by clicking the unsubscribe link in any non-business communication from us or by writing to firstname.lastname@example.org.
+You can always withdraw your consent by clicking the unsubscribe link in any marketing communication from us or by contacting firstname.lastname@example.org.

 Cookies and usage of our website